Collyz/Probablity-and-Statistics/Project 2/README.md

     - **HandEvaluator.java** - Evaluates a pseudo poker hand for several poker hands (Checks pair, two pairs, Three of a kind, Straight, Full House, Flush, Four of a Kind)
     - **PokerHand Screenshot.jpg - Screenshot of the results after shuffling a hand 10,000 times

- - ProjectOne
-      Contains: Code from **ProjectOne**
-    - **BirthdayProgram.java** - Stores the number of people and runs to be done to check birthdays
-    - **MeanMedianModeStandDevVariance.java** - Mean, Median, Mode, Standard Deviation and Variance calculator
-    - **MonteCarloSimulation.java** - Simulates the Monte Hall Game and can run it multiple times
-    - **PermutationsAndCombinations.java** - A permutations and and combinations calculator
-    - **Person.java** - Evaluates a given group size the probability of two people sharing the same birthday
-    - **SetOperations.java** - A set operations calculator
-    - **TestOne.java** - Tests MeanMedianModeStandDevVariance.java, PermutationsAndCombinations.java and SetOperations.java
-    - **TestTwo.java** - Tests WriteData.java, Person.java, MonteCarloSimulation.java
-    - **WriteData.java** - Creates a csv file that has 1000 people's favorite number
-                           Left side number 1 - 1000 | Right side a random number 1-1000